kendy92/lForm/README.md

 # lForm

-lForm is a PHP framework to help you build a secure backend form with less time consuming.
+lForm is a PHP framework to help you build a secure backend form with less time-consuming.

 ## Installation
 - Require PHP version higher than 5.6.
-- Require Bootstrap version higher than 3.0.
+- Require the Bootstrap version higher than 3.0.
 - Reference lForm.php in your project folder and it is ready to use.
 Just that simple!
 ```bash
   include_once("lform.php");